rsinghlab/GC-MERGE/README.md

 **3) ./src/data/E116** contains raw data files and processed data files
 **4) ./src/data/E116/saved_runs** contains outputs from an example run

-**Note:** We are happy to see any work built using or on top of GC-MERGE.
-However, we ask that you please make sure to give credit in your code if you are using code from this repository.
+**Note:** Please kindly cite our work if you make use of GC-MERGE or parts of its codebase in your research.

 Bigness, J., Loinaz, X., Patel, S., Larschan, E. & Singh, R. Integrating long-range regulatory interactions to predict gene expression using graph convolutional neural networks. http://biorxiv.org/lookup/doi/10.1101/2020.11.23.394478 (2020) doi:10.1101/2020.11.23.394478.